TheMannu/Devops-Tools-Installation-Configurations/IAM.md

 If you attach both groups to a user, the user will not have permissions to read and write in S3.
 The explicit denial from Group 2 will override the permissions from Group 1.

 So, the user will essentially have the least permissive set of permissions across all the groups they are associated with.
 In this case, the user would not be able to perform any S3 actions due to the explicit denial in Group 2.

+## Password Policies

+Brut Force Attach - A brute force attack is a hacking method that uses trial and error to crack passwords, login credentials, and encryption keys.